 Fuel Stations as Safe Havens: Turning The Customer Service Up to Eleven

 “Forecourts aren’t just a place where you can refill your tank anymore: they’re a safe haven for drivers where people are offered a comprehensive service package“ explains Boglarka Nemeth.
-Indeed, avid commuters and travelling families all expect high-quality bathrooms and a wide assortment of grocery products on the shelves.
+Indeed, avid commuters and traveling families all expect high-quality bathrooms and a wide assortment of grocery products on the shelves.

 Stopping at a forecourt should be seen as a pleasant experience that drivers seek, and not a necessary evil.
 Here are a few ideas to do so: